Chrysler Museum Covid FAQ

 - Employees who test positive for COVID-19, are experiencing COVID-19 symptoms, or have had close contact with a person experiencing symptoms or diagnosed with COVID-19 are required to stay home for at least 14 days.

 What spaces are closed currently?

-- The Wonder Studio, the Museum’s interactive family gallery, as well as the Reading Room will remain closed until further notice.
+- The Wonder Studio, the Museum’s interactive family gallery is closed.
+The Jean Outland Chrysler Reading Room will reopen on August 18.

 Is the Museum restaurant open?

 - Wisteria is open with Grab & Go options during Museum open hours, Wednesday–Sunday.